criteo/eslint-plugin-criteo/README.md

 Add `criteo` to the plugins section of your `.eslintrc` configuration file and apply:

-- `plugin:criteo/recommended-app` if the project is an application
+- `plugin:criteo/recommended-app` if the project is an Angular application
+- `plugin:criteo/recommended-lib` if the project is an Angular library
-- `plugin:criteo/recommended-lib` if the project is a library
+- `plugin:criteo/recommended-react-app` if the project is a React application or library

 ```json
 {